Supreme Court Justice Ruth Bader Ginsburg Has Died

 Chief Justice John Roberts celebrated Ginsburg’s legacy in a statement: “Our Nation has lost a jurist of historic stature.
 We at the Supreme Court have lost a cherished colleague.
 Today we mourn, but with confidence that future generations will remember Ruth Bader Ginsburg as we knew her — a tireless and resolute champion of justice.”

-The political response
+The political ramifications and response

 The ramifications of Ginsburg’s death in the middle of the 2020 campaign are obviously enormous.
 There are already reports that President Trump will be naming a replacement soon: